abdullahkhawer/ak-encoder-decoder/README.md

 ## Introduction

 A Python based encoding and decoding tool for texts and secrets with executables provided for Windows and Linux.
-Kindly use it and give suggestions for improvements.
-Thanks.

 ## Prerequisites